Metrocenter (Phoenix, Arizona): Decline and renovations

-Redevelopment
+Redevelopment and closure

 Later in 2010, the mall was put up for sale and in January 2012, the sale to the Carlyle Development Group for $12.2 million was finalized.
 The company had publicly stated that over a period of five to six years, it hoped to turn the property into a mixed-use development site, with retail, residential, medical and possibly college campus tenants.

+Later in 2010, the mall was put up for sale and in January 2012, the sale to the Carlyle Development Group for $12.2 million was finalized.
+The company had publicly stated that over a period of five to six years, it hoped to turn the property into a mixed-use development site, with retail, residential, medical and possibly college campus tenants.

 In June 2016, a massive redevelopment of Metrocenter was approved by the Phoenix City Council.
 Metrocenter will undergo a massive revitalization that will bring more retail and restaurants as well as office buildings, apartments, senior housing, and health-care facilities to the mall.
 The City of Phoenix rezoned the mall to allow office, medical and residential space; it had been zoned for solely retail use.
+The Metro Parkway station of the B Line of Valley Metro Rail opened on the former mall property on January 27, 2024.